The Attractions of Sagano Bamboo Forest in Arashiyama, Kyoto

 Imagine that you are standing in the bamboo forest, and you can’t see anything else apart from the huge about of bamboo reaching up to the sky on both sides of you – at least 10 meters.

-It is quiet – a void.
+It is quite – a void.
 The bamboo is so dignified and straight – imagine living a life so straight and without an evil thought.

 Arashiyama is very famous for its bamboo forest, and we strongly recommend three places, that you must visit.